mcruzr85/mcruzr85/README.md

-### Hi 👋 I'm Meybis a Full-Stack Web Developer!!
+### Hello there!
+I'm Meybis 👩🏻‍💻 a Full-Stack Web Developer!!

-🤓 I regard myself as a results-oriented person, who love programming and is always seeking knowledge.
-I like to have clear goals and I work hard until I achieve them.
+I regard myself as a results-oriented person 👩🏻‍💼, who always love programming.
+I have a clear goal: to achieve that job as a programmer and I´m  working to hard to get there.🏆

 <h3 align="left">Languages and Tools:</h3>